thomasjdelaney/Roundtower_Interview/README.md

     - I have given you the data for every day
     - If there is no data on a day then this day is on holiday
     - You need to use average of bid and ask to get mid
-    - You will need to use ffill for missing data intra day when a future or currency doesn’t trade much – but check hours of trading below as cannot use outside of those hours & for holidays & maybe if lots of missing data beware…
+    - You will need to use ffill for missing data intra day when a future or currency doesn’t trade much – but check hours of trading in csv/open_close.csv as cannot use outside of those hours & for holidays & maybe if lots of missing data beware…
     - Expirations – for futures, they expire every 1 or 3 months – we can look into rolling futures at a later stage (rolling is when a future expires and we need to use the next future)
     - Currency trade from 1am until 9pm
     - FXY1 index is the same future as the KMS1 Index so you need to combine these futures